Plutora Blog - Release Management

 Small projects are characterized by factors such as short duration; small team; budget size and balance between the time committed to delivering the project itself and the time committed to managing the project.

-Small-scale projects are by far the most common form. so the following outlines the common issues in a small project and essential ingredients to managing small projects and how to successfully deliver project.
+Small-scale projects are by far the most common form. so the following outlines the common issues in a small project and essential ingredients to managing small projects and how to successfully deliver the project.

 Common issues exist in a small project